hashicorp/vagrant/website/source/docs/virtualbox/common-issues.html.md

 If Vagrant commands are hanging on Windows because they're communicating to VirtualBox, this may be caused by a permissions issue with VirtualBox.
 This is easy to fix.
-Start VirtualBox as a normal user or as an administrator will prevent you from using it in the opposite way.
+Starting VirtualBox as a normal user or as an administrator will prevent you from using it in the opposite way.
 Please keep in mind that when Vagrant interacts with VirtualBox, it will interact with it with the same access level as the console running Vagrant.